vrevolverrr/alpha/README.md

 The game challenges players to navigate Singapore's financial landscape through strategic decision-making across multiple domains: career advancement, stock market investments, business management, asset acquisition, and personal life progression.
 Players compete to maximize their final score through a sophisticated scoring system that balances wealth accumulation, happiness, debt management, and ESG (Environmental, Social, Governance) contributions.

-### Mission & Motivation
+### Motivation

-Our mission is to democratize financial education by making it accessible, practical, and engaging.
-In an era where financial transactions increasingly rely on digital platforms, enpowering players to:

-- **Master Financial Decision-Making**: Experience real-world financial scenarios in a risk-free environment
+The motivation for building the IIC Cashflow Game 2025 is to democratize financial education by making it accessible, practical, and engaging.
+In an era where financial transactions increasingly rely on digital platforms, we enpower the youth to experience real-world financial scenarios in a risk free environment, gaining exposure to essential financial knowledge through a fun and hands on experience.
-- **Understand Investment Strategies**: Learn stock market dynamics, portfolio management, and ESG investing
-- **Develop Entrepreneurial Skills**: Navigate business creation, competition, and strategic growth
-- **Embrace Sustainable Finance**: Discover how ESG factors influence modern financial success
-- **Build Financial Literacy**: Gain practical knowledge of budgeting, loans, and wealth management

 ---